hybridsjs/hybrids/README.md

 # Hybrids

-Hybrids is set of tools for creating web components using [Custom Elements](https://www.w3.org/TR/custom-elements/), [Template](https://www.w3.org/TR/html-templates/) and [Shadow DOM](https://w3c.github.io/webcomponents/spec/shadow/) specifications.
+Hybrids is a toolkit for creating web components using [Custom Elements](https://www.w3.org/TR/custom-elements/), [Template](https://www.w3.org/TR/html-templates/) and [Shadow DOM](https://w3c.github.io/webcomponents/spec/shadow/) specifications.
+It supposed to create the simplest and the easiest to use API.

-The main goal is to create the simplest and the easiest to use API.
-Name of the project is taken from *hybrid architecture* which is a core concept of the library.
+Name of the project is taken from *hybrid architecture*, which is a core concept of the library.

-#### Hybrid Architecture Unique Features
+#### Hybrid Architecture

-* Component logic decoupled from custom element to separate object
+* Component logic decoupled from custom element prototype
 * Full logic encapsulation with public and private access
-* Attributes, properties and methods mapping with type reflection
+* Attributes and properties mapping with type reflection
 * Normalized lifecycle callbacks
 * Easily extendable functionality with plugins
 * Helper methods for listen and dispatch events, get children or parent components and more